I have to level with you.

 - Engage in many of the practices that have withstood countless generations of humans

-- Identify your can’t-live-without modern conveniences.
-Add them in after research their potential consequences.
+- Identify your can’t-live-without modern conveniences and evaluate potential consequences

-- Mitigate each side effect through responsible use of modern technology
+- Mitigate each danger through the responsible use of modern technology

 Recognize that modern scientific understanding often falls short in unknown ways.
 Applying damage control doesn’t justify recklessness.

-Bioharmonization is applying the same “first do no harm” Hippocratic Oath to the use of 21st-century technology.
+Bioharmonization is applying the same “first do no harm” Hippocratic Oath to our 21st-century technologies

 Don’t take my word.
 Test it for yourself.
 Design an effective biohacking experiment.
 Try some of the above practices and log how you feel.
 Take photos & videos.
 Then after a while, reflect on your results.

 I didn’t come to this conclusion from a single book, speaker, or resource.
 I’ve been studying ancient wisdom.
-I began to realize that many of today’s scientific discoveries were written about millennia ago.
-While I’ve yet to find a definitive guide to biosynergization, my thoughts are an amalgamation of the following.
+I began to realize that many of today’s scientific discoveries were documented millennia ago.
+While I’ve yet to find a definitive guide to biosynergy, my thoughts are an amalgamation of the following.